sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

 1. The container is launched because a new image has been created.
 If the container is already running from a previous build, the container will be re-deployed.

-Run the following command in the lower terminal so you can view the running containers/pods during the rest of the labs:
+Run the following command in the lower terminal so you can view the running containers/pods during the rest of the exercises:

 ```execute-2
 watch "oc get pods | grep -e ^db- -e ^vote-app- | grep -v ' Completed '"
 ```

-This command will run for most of the labs and should now show ``No resources found`` since we haven't created anything yet.
+This command will run for most of the exercises and should now show ``No resources found`` since we haven't created anything yet.

 # Execute the Source 2 Image build process